ToFirstday/learngit/readme.txt

 Git is a version distributied version control system.
-Git is free softwareb distributied under the GPL
+Git is free softwareb distributied under the GPL.
+Git has a mutable index called stage.